juanprietob/clusterpost/src/hapi-jwt-couch/README.md

 	});
 ----

-## Create your own Hapi plugin and extend hapi-jwt-couch with
+## Create your own Hapi plugin and extend it

 You can extend this plugin by adding your own validation function.
 You may also change the validation for user, password and login Joi objects.
+For the routes

 The Joi objects shown here for password, user and login are used by default.